ArthurZey/arthurzey.github.io/_pages/stubs/growth.md

   * nail-biting
 * general skills
   * [mind-body-emotion connection](/mind-body-emotion-connection/): better awareness of my physical body experience, especially in the grips of powerful emotions, but also in using physical body experience as a way of influencing emotional experience
+  * writing shorter letters
+    * combatting my default disposition to explain all the things and lay things out in a chain-of-reasoning way
+    * bottom line up front (BLUF) / not burying the lede